cncf/wg-serverless/workflow/spec/spec.md

 Defines a retry policy for an action.
 The expression parameter defines the boolean expression that matches against the functions results.
-If it is evaluated to true, the retry policy is triggers.
+If it is evaluated to true, the retry policy is triggers. the "maxAttempts" property specifies the maximum number of attempts of the retry policy.
+If maxAttempts is set to 0 no retries should be performed.

+In case the max attempts have been reached, you can specify a transition to another workflow state.
+This will halt any further action executions.
+If transition is not specified other defined actions may continue their execution.

 #### Transition Definition